sk-ruban/CS193p/3 & 4 - Memorize/README.md

 ### Task 3 - 4: New Themes

-Added 6 new themes with with a new Themes.swift file
+Added 6 new themes with a new Themes.swift file

 ```swift
 // Themes.swift